How Can We Measure Something as Elusive as Trust?

+How do we rebuild trust?
 Dr. John Gottman was a mathematician before he became a psychologist.
 As an enthusiastic math wonk, Dr. Gottman sought to mathematically measure what most of us believe to be..well, unmeasurable.

 Gottman’s research has uncovered what he calls a “trust metric.”

-Gottman’s research tells us that while trust may seem like a relatively straightforward concept, it isn’t.
-Because there are far too many paths to betrayal.
+Gottman’s research tells us that while trust may seem like a relatively straightforward concept.
+It isn’t, because there are far too many paths to betrayal.

 “There are lots of ways to betray somebody.
 For example, just lying is a betrayal.
 Not being transparent – being hidden – is a way of betraying.” says Gottman.

-Feelings of gratitude and appreciation for the positive aspects of our life with our intimate partner help to inoculate us from the disquietude and restlessness that provoke us to wonder “can I do better than what I have now?”
+Feelings of gratitude and appreciation for the positive aspects of our life with our intimate partner help to inoculate us from the disquietude and restlessness that provoke us to wonder, “can I do better than what I have now?”

 To Dr. Gottman, engaging in an intimate marital conversation is an art form, which deepens intimacy with each subsequent encounter.
-And relational intimacy is a fundamental building block of trust.
+And relational intimacy is a fundamental building block of how to rebuild trust.

-The art form of intimate dialogue includes the healthy struggle to use your words to describe difficult feelings, to be vulnerable, curious, and open when asking questions, and doing your best to manage anxiety when you work to keep the conversation going.
+The art form of intimate dialogue includes the healthy struggle to use your words to describe complicated feelings, to be vulnerable, curious, and open when asking questions, and doing your best to manage anxiety when you work to keep the conversation going.

 When trust is eroded, it may be restored by noticing its depletion and nurturing it back to health.
 Resilience rather than rigidity will serve you better in the long run.

-I hope this post will prompt an artful “intimate conversation” with your partner about your own trust metric.
+I hope this post will prompt an artful “generative conversation” with your partner about your personal trust metric.

 You might be grateful for the chance to go toe to toe… and heart to heart.
 You both will be happy you did.
 You can trust me on that.